1kohei1/1kohei1.github.com/_posts/2015-11-26-dijkstras-algorithm-implementation-in-java.md

 The run time analysis of this function is O(n^2).
 The worst case is to put all nodes into queue, and n times to get the minimum value.
 The Wikipedia page about Dijkstra's algorithm says the algorithm runs in O(E + V * logV).
 E is the number of edges, and V is the number of nodes.
 This is done by using min-priority queue implemented by [Fibonacci heap](https://en.wikipedia.org/wiki/Fibonacci_heap).

 Since I was not familiar with Fibonacci heap, I implemented by myself.
 But will update the function once figure out how to implement fibonacci heap later on.
+This [video](https://www.youtube.com/watch?v=gdmfOwyQlcI) helped me to learn how things work.
 My entire test cases and input/output codes are found on [Github gist](https://gist.github.com/1kohei1/b2ab4c1cd44d9596c86e).